-- Lectures Lectures will be from 2:55pm to 4:10pm every Monday and Wednesday in 255 Olin Hall excluding the following academic holidays: Labor Day (9/5), Columbus Day (10/10), and Thanksgiving (11/23).
-We will start promptly at 2:55pm so please arrive on time.
+- Lectures Lectures will be from 2:45pm to 4:00pm every Monday and Wednesday excluding the pre-determined academic holidays.
+We will start promptly at 2:45pm so please arrive on time.
 Students are expected to attend all lectures, be attentive during lecture, and participate in class discussion.
 Please turn off all cellular phones during class.
 Use of cellular phones and laptops during lecture is not allowed (see Section 11.C). - Quizzes There will be a short quiz at the beginning of some lectures.
 The quiz should take about five minutes, and will cover some of the key topics discussed in the previous lecture.
 Quizzes are not announced ahead of time, and there are no make-up quizzes.
 The lowest quiz score is dropped which effectively provides for one excused absence.
 Students should prepare for a potential quiz by simply reviewing the material from the previous lecture before coming to class.
-Solutions to quizzes will be available online soon after the quiz is given for formative self-assessment. - Discussion Section The discussion section will be most Fridays from 2:30pm to 3:20pm in 203 Phillips Hall.
-Attendance at the weekly discussion sections is optional but strongly encouraged.
+Solutions to quizzes will be available online soon after the quiz is given for formative self-assessment. - Discussion Section The discussion section will be most Fridays from 2:40pm to 3:30pm in 101 Phillips Hall.
+Attendance at the discussion sections is strongly encouraged.
 These discussion sections will be relatively informal, with the primary focus being on facilitating student's ability to complete the lab assignments and on reviewing material from lecture using problem-based learning. - Readings Students are expected to complete all of the assigned reading according to the schedule on the course website, although there is some flexibility.
 Some students may prefer to complete the readings before the corresponding lecture, while others may prefer to complete the readings after the corresponding lecture.
 Either strategy is acceptable.
 The readings are contained within the course textbooks and the course packet. - Problem Sets The course will include four problem sets distributed throughout the semester to help you put the concepts learned in lecture and reading into practice.
 The problem sets are to be completed individually, although students are encouraged to study together and discuss information and concepts covered in lecture with other students (see Section 11.F for collaboration policy).
 Problem sets must be submitted in PDF format via the online CMS assignment submission system (see Section 12).
 You can use any program you want to compose your solutions, but you must convert the final document to PDF.
 Students are strongly encouraged to type their solutions; if necessary students can scan hand-written diagrams and combine these diagrams with typed solutions.
 If students absolutely must write up their entire solutions by hand, then they must scan their final version into a legible PDF.
 Illegible scans will not be graded.
 A digital photograph will almost certainly not be legible.
 No other means of submission or electronic format will be accepted.
 Problem sets are due on Thursdays at 11:59pm (see